llvm/llvm-project/clang/docs/LanguageExtensions.rst

 If the first argument is 0 and an optional second argument of ``int`` type is provided, then the second argument is returned.
-If the first argument is 0, but only one argument is provided, then the returned value is undefined.
+If the first argument is 0, but only one argument is provided, then the behavior is undefined.

 **Syntax**: